 Users are expected to include teachers and students in an educational context, journalists preparing data for reports, as well as academics and NGO's looking for data to use in their grant applications.

-• I will provide some examples of both tables and graphs at the end of this session and we will work through how to create and download both tables and graphs in the next session.
+• We will look at some examples of both tables and graphs at the end of this session and we will work through how to create and download both tables and graphs in the next session.